gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 ## What is a Fraction?

-WildFly Swarm is defined by an unbounded set of capabilities.
+Thorntail (ex-WildFly Swarm) is defined by an unbounded set of capabilities.
 Each piece of functionality is called a fraction.
 Some fractions provide only access to APIs, such as JAX-RS or CDI; other fractions provide higher-level capabilities, such as integration with RHSSO (Keycloak).

-The typical method for consuming WildFly Swarm fractions is through Maven coordinates, which you add to the pom.xml file in your application.
+The typical method for consuming Thorntail (ex-WildFly Swarm) fractions is through Maven coordinates, which you add to the pom.xml file in your application.
 The functionality the fraction provides is then packaged with your application into an _Uberjar_.
 An uberjar is a single Java .jar file that includes everything you need to execute your application.
 This includes both the runtime components you have selected, along with the application logic.